 A path leads from a fairly new small mosque, next to a Russian Orthodox and Soviet cemetery on the left and then crosses a stream and arrives to the base of a cliff where there is a pilgrims’ shelter on the left and the small shrine of a Sufi sheik on the right.
 The petroglyphs are rather hard to see, high on the cliff above, and slightly to the left of, the shrine, they’re about three-quarters of the way up, just above the top branches of a willow tree.

 From Osh, there are regular shared taxis to Aravan available daily.
-They leave from the bus stand on Alisher Navoi, just west of the junction with Kurmanjan Datka statue.
+They leave from the bus stand on Alisher Navoi street, just west of the junction with Kurmanjan Datka statue.
 The road to Aravan follows the Uzbekistan border so closely that the recently erected Uzbek watchtowers and barbed wire can be seen at the roadside.
 Approaching Aravan, you need to get off at the hospital, the green gateway is just before the right turn to the hospital and a garage on the left-hand side of the road.
 Marshrutkas also run to Aravan and further from the Old Bus Station in Osh.

 House in the rock (Dom V Skale)